daniqss/hyprqtile/README.md

 I don't use (nor understand) nix, so adding some nix magic to support it would be awesome.

 # thanks to
+- [hyprland-community](https://github.com/hyprland-community/) mainteiners, who wrote an amazing [hyprland-rs](https://github.com/hyprland-community/hyprland-rs) crate
-- @taylor85345, who made this [script](https://github.com/taylor85345/hyprland-dotfiles/blob/master/hypr/scripts/workspace) from which I take the logic
+- [taylor85345], who made this [script](https://github.com/taylor85345/hyprland-dotfiles/blob/master/hypr/scripts/workspace) from which I take the logic
-- @donovanglover, who made [hyprnome](https://github.com/donovanglover/hyprnome/) from which I take the idea and I learn how to make a rust program that uses hyprland-rs and some clap tricks.
+- [donovanglover], who made [hyprnome](https://github.com/donovanglover/hyprnome/) from which I take the idea and I learn how to make a rust program that uses hyprland-rs and some clap tricks.